Mahsa-Goudarzi/react-movie-app/README.md

-# A dummy React app to exercise fetching data through HTTP requests
+### A small React app to exercise fetching and sending data through HTTP requests